budi-kurniawan/calculator/README.md

 This pattern allows the selection of an algorithm at runtime.
 In this project, a CalculationStrategy interface is created to encapsulate an execute method that is implemented by all subclasses.
 There are four subclasses of CalculationStrategy, each representing an operation: AdditionStrategy, SubtractionStrategy, MultiplicationStrategy and DivisionStrategy.

 There is also a Context class that delegates an algorithm to different Strategy objects.

+## Java Version
+It uses the latest feature of JDK 21, the pattern matching for switch.

 ## Cloning the project
 ```